mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/installing/index.md

     sudo make base
     ```

-1. Run the `add-stub-universe.sh` script to add the JSON definitions available for download from the [Mesosphere support portal]((https://support.mesosphere.com/s/downloads?t=1551917897670)) section.
+1. Run the `add-stub-universe.sh` script to add the JSON definitions available for download from the [D2iQ support portal]((https://support.d2iq.com/s/downloads?t=1551917897670)) section.

     Each time you run the `add-stub-universe.sh` script, the script processes the JSON file, generates the necessary JSON and Mustache files, and adds them to `stub-repo/packages/<X>/<packagename>`.